Mohammed Ameziane: Change in Spanish military strategy

-Spain learned from its defeats in the autumn and summer of 1909, and waited until the end of the ploughing season to change its military strategy in which the focus was on peaceful penetration targeting weaker tribes nearby Melilia and pouring money and trade privileges on them.
-Thus, Spain moved to a dangerous step when it intensified the recruitments of the locals so as to benefit from their gun experiences and their accurate knowledge of the topography of the region.
+Spain learned from its defeats in the autumn and summer of 1909, and waited until the end of the ploughing season to change its military strategy, focusing on peaceful penetration, targeting weaker tribes nearby Melilia and pouring money and trade privileges on them.
+Spain moved to a dangerous step when it intensified the recruitment of locals, so as to benefit from their experience and accurate knowledge of the topography of the region.

-They played the role of a human shields in the front lines of the Spanish troops.
-This led to the disheartening of many Ruffian imjahden fighters from central Rif, especially the Ait waryaghels, who left their strongholds accusing the tribe of Aqqliat of treachery.
+The recruited locals played the role of human shields in the front lines of the Spanish troops.
+This led to the disheartening of many Riffian imjahden fighters from central Rif, especially the Ait waryaghels, who left their strongholds, accusing the tribe of Aqqliat of treachery.

-Moreover, the influence exerted by the agents of Spain within the tribes was detrimental to Riffian resistance, they used to play the role of spies providing Spanish intelligence with information and implementing its plans which aims to stir disagreements and clashes between Imjahden members and their families, and also between those tribesmen recruited in the Spanish army.
+Moreover, the influence exerted by the Spanish within the tribes was detrimental to Riffian resistance, with spies providing the Spanish intelligence and implementing their plans to stir up disagreements and clashes between Imjahden members and their families, and also between those tribesmen recruited in the Spanish army.

-Whoever stands in their way exposed himself to the death penalty.
-Many inhabitants were compelled to join the Spanish army which provided uniform and guns symbols of power and self-protection.
-As a result, Spain occupied Bouarek plain and the region between Azghenghen and Elhociema, in addition to Nador and Selouan.
-Nevertheless, the Imjahden were able to inflict many defeats on the Spanish army (for example: Dahar Ambochanof between Selouan and Waxan).
+Whoever stands in the way of the Spaniards risked the death penalty.
+Many inhabitants were compelled to join the Spanish army, which provided a uniform and guns as symbols of power.
+As a result, Spain occupied the Bouarek plain and the region between Azghenghen and Elhociema, in addition to Nador and Selouan.
+Nevertheless, the Imjahden were able to inflict many defeats on the Spanish army.

 Ameziane's retreat

-Under these conditions Mohamed Ameziane retreated to Aitbouifrour and establishes a new stronghold in Souq Aljouma (Friday market) in Amaworo.
-Confrontations abated since late 1909 to 1911, during these two years Mohamed Ameziane kept refusing all offers and lures given by Spain which was convinced that the way to colonize the Rif leads to the attraction of Mohammed Ameziane.
+Under these conditions Mohamed Ameziane retreated to Aitbouifrour and established a new stronghold in Souq Aljouma in Amaworo.
+Confrontations abated in late 1909 to 1911, while he kept refusing all offers by Spain.

-And after he refused huge sums of money in parallel with the beginning of negotiation concerning the protectorate, he was suggested to be the representative of Spain in front of the Moroccan Sultan.
-But he opposed.
+After he refused huge sums of money while the protectorate was negotiated, he was suggested as the representative of Spain for the Moroccan Sultan, which he declined.